Shailendra114/C-language/README.md

 # C-language
-This repositary is about the materials that i have followed to learn c
+This repositary is about the materials that i have followed to learn c.